Wednesday, 1 July 2009

 "Well, thank God they're over and I'm still alive!"

-If your school days are long past but you insist on harbouring feelings of failure for not having had the most super splendid time at school or think that you must be the only one of your friends/peer group that did not excel at being a carefree, positive-experience-absorbing, negative-experience-shrugger-offer of a child, put those thoughts and painful memories behind you and move on.
+If your school days are long past but you insist on harbouring feelings of failure for not having had the most super splendid time at school or think that you must be the only one of your friends/peer group that did not excel at being a carefree, positive-experience-absorbing, negative-experience-shrugger-off-er of a child, put those thoughts and painful memories behind you and move on.
 You made it to here didn't you?
 The future is now and the past my friend, is just that.

 With a huge portion of patience, foresight, tolerance, good observational skills and the regular company of those who actually do know better (rather than the majority who simply think they know better), it may be possible to get through childhood relatively unscathed.
-However, if you can collect at least a few scars along the way, you'll know that it has been worth it and you will have something to look back on in admiration for making it through to the wonderful world of being 20 something and almost grown-up.
+However, if you can collect at least a few scars along the way, you'll know that it has been worthwhile and you will have something to look back on in admiration for making it through to the wonderful world of being 20 something and almost grown-up.

 Then there is simply the matter of your pre-30 days to get through, attempting to put all you've learned into practice, re-learning the algebra and history you didn't pay attention to at school, discovering that there's so much more useful stuff that can only be learned through experience, finding your own way and carving your own space in the world.
 But don't worry about these years, if you've put in the hard graft already, compared to being at school, they'll be a breeze, trust me!